Whether it’s salad night or you’re beginning a new meal routine, these leafy greens will keep it healthy.

 Sure, you try to be good during the week and bring a salad to work, or order it as a side instead of fries.
 But the same old green salad can become a stale choice very quickly.

 Luckily, you have options.
 Here are seven of the best greens to pick when opting for something a little healthier — along with some ideas on how to prepare them.

-That is due to its nutritional value.
-It is rich in vitamins A, C, K, B6 as well as calcium and magnesium.
-Sure, it may taste a bit bitter, but there are ways to counteract that, from blending it in a juice to toasting it on the frying pan.
+Kale has become very popular; it’s a common main ingredient in green juices and the foundation for other juice recipes.
+But why is it getting the spotlight?
+That is in part due to its nutritional value.
+It is rich in vitamins A, C, K and B6, as well as calcium and magnesium.
+Sure, it may taste a bit bitter if it’s raw, but there are ways to counteract that, from blending it in a juice to cooking it on the frying pan.

-4. Collard Greens.
+4. Collard greens

-6. Leaf Lettuce.
+6. Leaf lettuce

 If you’re curious as to what other foods can be beneficial for you, reach out to your primary care physician for advice.
-If you are local to Southern California and are in search of a primary care physician, call (800) USC-CARE (800-872-2273) or visit www.keckmedicine.org/request-an-appointment/ to schedule an appointment.
+If you are local to Southern California and are in search of a primary care physician, call (800) USC-CARE (800-872-2273) or visit wwkeckmedicine.wpengine.com/request-an-appointment/ to schedule an appointment.